UCSF-DSCOLAB/cyclone/cyclone/vignettes/Running.md

 How to create: Use `CyTOF_pipeline/make_marker_metadata_csv.R` script.

+To invoke this script, it is run from the terminal/command line prompt, NOT in Rstudio.

+`$ Rscript make_marker_metadata_csv.R -f fcs_file.fcs -o marker_metadata.csv`

+Above is an example invocation.
+You must update your path to wherever your copy of `make_marker_metadata_csv.R` is located, and supply the full file path and file name of your own FCS file to run. `marker_metadata.csv` is the suggested name output.

 ### Config.yml File

 The file directs the pipeline to find all inputs, and is the main point